DefinitionThis section has been translated automatically.

 - no systemic levels, no systemic NW

 - in previous studies no indication of developmental or growth restrictions

 - indicated for superficial and shallow ICH

 - no contact of the gel to mucous membranes, no local therapy in the face!

 - Cryosurgery: Indication for small, uncomplicated, superficial, intracutaneous hemangiomas localized on the face with rapid growth (cosmetic indication).

-The success of cryosurgery averages 75% regression within 4 weeks and is all the better the flatter the tumour and the earlier the haemangioma is treated.
-Cryosurgery either as a contact procedure (loosely apply the cryo stamp, do not press it on, stamp temperature -180 °C to -196 °C, contact duration 10 seconds) or as an open spray procedure (today only rarely used).
-To protect the surrounding area from frostbite in the open spray method, make a moulage with a silicone plasticine (e.g. Silicone Plasticine, Orbis-Dental Frankfurt/M), alternatively cover the surrounding area with hard zinc paste.
+The success of cryosurgery is on average 75% regression within 4 weeks and is the better, the flatter the tumor and the earlier the hemangioma is treated.
+Cryosurgery can be applied either as a contact procedure (loosely apply the cryopunch, do not press on, punch temperature -180 °C to -196 °C, contact duration 10 seconds) or as an open spray procedure (rarely used today).
+To protect the surrounding area from frostbite in the open spray procedure, prepare moulage with a silicone kneading compound (e.g. Silicone Kneading Compound, Orbis-Dental Frankfurt/M), alternatively cover the surrounding area with hard zinc paste.
 A 1-hour pretreatment with EMLA cream is recommended (Note: Apply ointment as thick as the back of a knife and cover with a bandage; in the mucous membrane area, pretreat with lidocaine cream or eye drops containing lidocaine).
 Spray the hemangioma with nitrogen (2 cycles) so that the surface is briefly frozen.
 Dry dressing.
 Rarely a second cryosurgical cycle is necessary after 4-5 weeks.

 - Laser therapy: Successes are described to the same extent as with cryosurgery by the use of lasers.
-Laser treatment as well as cryosurgery are to be considered as "initiation treatment" for spontaneous healing.
-Note: Laser therapy of hemangioma is considered obsolete.
+Laser treatment as well as cryosurgery are to be regarded as an "impulse treatment" for spontaneous healing.
+Comment: Laser therapy of hemangioma is considered obsolete.
 Experimental: Furthermore, good therapeutic results have been reported under early local treatment with a 5% imiquimod cream (3 times/week, for an average of 17 weeks) (method is not recommended!).

 - Ulcerated hemangiomas:

 - Analgesia (e.g., acetaminophen 30-40 mg/kg bw/day in 3-4 ED; alternatively, ibuprofen 20-30 mg/kg bw/day in 3-4 ED).

 - Antisepsis: baths with solution containing chlorhexidine.
-After drying, apply an ointment grid, possibly with antibiotics (e.g. fusidic acid).
+After drying, apply ointment grid, possibly with antibiotics e.g. fusidic acid).